De Wallen: History

 In the 18th century, wealthy men would meet prostitutes at gambling houses on De Gelderskade and Zeedijk.
 The women would then take the men back to the parlors where they came from.
 However, these were often unappealing to a gentleman of means.
 A solution to this problem was for the gambling houses to provide board for the women.
 This suited everyone including the authorities.
 The gambling houses invested in luxury furnishings and gradually they became brothels employing up to 30 women.
 Famous brothels included De Pijl in Pijlstraat, De Fonteyn in Nieuwmarkt and Madame Therese on the Prinsengracht.
 For those who could not afford entry to these houses, there were still women to be found around Oudekerksplein and unofficial policies of tolerance remained, although prostitution was technically illegal.

 In 1811 the ban on prostitution was lifted.
-In this Napoleonic period, French soldiers were the main customers of prostitutes in De Wallen.
+In this Napoleonic era, men from the French Imperial Naval Corps were the main clients for prostitutes in De Wallen.
 Regulation was introduced and there were compulsory health checks to protect soldiers from venereal diseases.
 They were given a red card which was a permit to work.
 If found to be infected the card was taken until they could prove they were disease free.
 Because there was no reliable treatment for syphilis at this time this led to dangerous treatments such as mercury baths to ease symptoms.